Simplify Healthcare Training with a Video Platform for CME Success

 A doctor using a healthcare video platform on laptop

+Heart-related diseases and cancer are two of the leading causes of patient death.
 But do you know what comes next?
 It's medical negligence, and the reason it ranks third is that it happens so frequently, almost daily, at healthcare facilities.
 And they don't go unnoticed.

 According to a Forbes publication, 33% of healthcare professionals (HCPs) in the US are sued for their alleged negligence toward patients.